List of Vice Presidents of India From 1947 to 2025

 Vice Presidents of India List PDF Download

-The Vice Presidents of India PDF List can be downloaded from below link
+The Vice Presidents of India PDF List can be downloaded using the link below:

 Eligibility for Vice President of India

-• He must have completed the age of 35 years
+• They must have completed the age of 35 years.

-• Qualified to be elected as Rajya Sabha member
+• They should be qualified to be elected as a Rajya Sabha member.

-• He must not hold any office of profit under the Union governemnet or any state Government or any local authority or public authority.
+• They must not hold any office of profit under the Union government, any state government, or any local authority.

 Powers and Functions of Vice Presidents of India

-• The president of India is ex-officio chairman of Rajya Sabha, he Presides over meetings of the Rajya Sabha, his functions and powers are similar to that of speaker of Lok Sabha
+• The President of India serves as the ex-officio chairman of the Rajya Sabha, presiding over its meetings.
+The functions and powers of the Vice President are similar to those of the Speaker of the Lok Sabha.

-• Vice-President acts as President when a vacancy occurs in the Office of the President due to his resignation, removal, death or otherwise for a period of maximum 6 months.
+• The Vice-President takes on the role of President when there is a vacancy due to resignation, removal, death, or otherwise, for a maximum period of 6 months.

-• While acting as President, the Vice-President draws salary, allowance, emoluments as that of President of India
+• While acting as President, the Vice-President receives a salary and allowances equivalent to those of the President of India.

-• The election of a person as vice- president cannot be challenged on the ground that electoral college was incomplete.
+• The election of a person as Vice-President cannot be challenged for an incomplete electoral college.

-• Article 67 :- the Vice-President shall not Hold office for a term of five years from the date of his appointment.
+• Article 67: The Vice-President shall hold office for a term of five years from the date of appointment.

-• Article 70 :- Discharge of President function in other contingencies.
+• Article 70: Discharge of presidential functions in certain contingencies.

-• Article 71 :- Maters regarding to the election of a president or Vice-President
+• Article 71: Matters related to the election of a President or Vice-President.

 Jagdeep Dhankhar is the Current Vice-President of India.